+People have been asking when the new edition of the next Bart Ehrman Textbook will be available.
 As I mentioned in my previous post, I have finished editing my textbook on the New Testament for its seventh edition (title still: The New Testament: A Historical Introduction to the Early Christian Writings).
 The book was first published in 1997 and has always been designed for college/university students taking a one-semester course on the New Testament.
-In it I do not presuppose any knowledge of the topic, but begin at ground zero.
+In it, I do not presuppose any knowledge of the topic but begin at ground zero.

-Relatedly, I wanted the book to be highly comparative: how does John compare with the Synoptics?
-How do they compare with each other?
-How does the preaching of Jesus compare with the accounts of the Gospels?
+Relatedly, I wanted the book to be highly comparative.
+How does John compare with the Synoptics and how do they compare with each other?
+Does the preaching of Jesus compare with the accounts of the Gospels?
 Or the theology of Paul?
 How does Paul’s theology stack up against the letter of James?
 Or the book of Hebrews?
 How does the book of Revelation compare with everything else?
 And on and on.
-In my view these questions are central to the historical study of the New Testament, and are inherently interesting.
+In my view, these questions are central to the historical study of the New Testament and are inherently interesting.

-For this new edition there are a dozen new boxes scattered throughout (I’ve eliminated others – especially the ones I thought were the … least interesting!).
-I’ve thought it might be a useful exercise to post these new ones on the blog.
-They are like short snippets on interesting topics, each of which could be discussed in 30 pages or more, but which I devote usually 300-400 words on only.
+For this new edition, there are a dozen new boxes scattered throughout.
+I’ve eliminated others – especially the ones I thought were the … least interesting!.
+I thought it might be a useful exercise to post these new ones on the blog.
+They are like short snippets on interesting topics, each of which could be discussed in 30 pages or more, but which I devote usually 300-400 words only.

 Since these are shorter than my normal 1000-word blog posts, my idea is to have *two* postings a day (so you can get your money’s worth on the blog!).
-(I had thought about combining them to give two in each post, but since they are all on topics vastly different from each other, I decided that might be confusing).
-And so these will be my upcoming mini-posts, two a day for a week or so, starting tomorrow, unless something more pressing comes up that I need to post about instead!
+I had thought about combining them to give two in each post, but since they are all on topics vastly different from each other, I decided that might be confusing.
+So these will be my upcoming mini-posts, two a day for a week or so, starting tomorrow, unless something more pressing comes up that I need to post about instead!